-Immediate satisfaction is a privilege that is more accessible than ever before since the invention of the smartphone.
+Immediate satisfaction is a privilege that is more accessible than ever before since the invention of the smartphone and other modern technologies.
 In just a few seconds we can answer any difficult question with the help of Google, buy anything on Amazon, or even look up the exact time the solar eclipse will be at 100% coverage in just a few taps of our screens.

 This need for immediate satisfaction is only becoming more prevalent as society moves forward together.
 I also believe this is the cause for consumer debt to be at an all time high in America today (consumer Debt is at $12.7 trillion!).